Highlights Of The Program

 10:30 - 11:00

-PANEL DISCUSSION ON PORTS, VESSELS, AND SUPPLY CHAINS READINESS FOR GW-SCALE FLOATING WIND
+PANEL DISCUSSION ON PORTS, VESSELS, AND SUPPLY CHAIN READINESS FOR GW-SCALE FLOATING WIND

 • Integrating multi-use ports, modular wet-mating construction, and floating port extensions to reduce costs and de-risk delivery